 Typically the restoration would involve removing all stagnant water, preventing bacterial growth, protecting adjacent rooms and contents etc. These may be done by using dehumidifiers and high-speed air movers and dryers.
 In 3 to 5 days, the emergency services may manage to dry out the moisture levels in your home back to normal.
 When applicable, the cost of repairing drywalls, floors, cabinets, carpets, and ceilings are also included in your claim.
 This would depend on the claims assessment and your coverage.
-Any damaged contents may be restored, replaced or you may receive a compensation for their depreciated value (electronics).
+Any damaged contents may be restored, replaced or you may receive compensation for their depreciated value (electronics).
 This would be as per the current replacement value of the damaged items.
 The insurer would explain to you as to what costs for restoration for home and contents, their repair or replacement would be paid by the claim.

 Does Home Insurance Cover Water Damage From Roof

 Not if it was due to gradual damage.
 If you had ignored a hole or a chip in the roof then your claim for water damage could be declined.
 However, during a severe storm if a tree fell on your roof damaging it then it might be covered.
 In this case, the part of the roof impacted by the tree may only be covered, and do not expect to replace the whole roof.
 Sometimes, a few months after such repairs you may smell mold or some dampness.
 Then you need to inform your insurer right away.
 So that this is treated as part of the original claim and the repairs were not perfectly done.